isorna/dropcommander/docs/en/dfc/core-rules/ground-combat.md

 # Ground Combat

-_Although much of Dropfleet Commander focuses on the fighting in orbit, most objectives and key points being fought over are actually on the planet's surface.
-Ground to space combat is a tricky business because the combined effects of a planet's gravity well and atmosphere place a thick  veil  between the two battlefields.
-Often a fleet's primary purposes will be to escort strike carriers and mother ships capable of sending invasion forces down to strategic objectives on the surface, or else to bombard those same objectives into oblivion._
+_Although much of Dropfleet Commander focuses on the fighting in orbit, most objectives and key points being fought over are actually on the planet’s surface.
+Ground to space combat is a tricky business because the combined effects of a planet’s gravity well and atmosphere place a thick  veil  between the two battlefields.
+Often a fleet’s primary purposes will be to escort strike carriers and mother ships capable of sending invasion forces down to strategic objectives on the surface, or else to bombard those same objectives into oblivion._

 ## Clusters & Sectors

-While the fleet battles are unfolding in orbit, the often more critical battles are unfolding on the planet's surface with legions of troops engaged in gruelling battles for control over the planet's key strategic points.
-In game terms these strategic points are called 'Clusters' and they are made up of several 'Sectors'.
+While the fleet battles are unfolding in orbit, the often more critical battles are unfolding on the planet’s surface with legions of troops engaged in gruelling battles for control over the planet’s key strategic points.
+In game terms these strategic points are called ’Clusters’ and they are made up of several ’Sectors’.

 ### Clusters